hpc/charliecloud/doc-src/tutorial.rst

 The general approach is the same as installing third-party software from source, but you use the :code:`COPY` instruction to transfer files from the host filesystem (rather than the network via HTTP) to the image.
-For example, the :code:`mpihello` Dockerfile continues beyond what is shown in the previous
+For example, the :code:`mpihello` Dockerfile extends :code:`debian8openmpi` with this approach.
-section:

 .. literalinclude:: ../examples/mpihello/Dockerfile
    :language: docker
-   :lines: 25-
+   :lines: 1-6

 These Dockerfile instructions: